openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

                               behavior.
 See user manual for available checks -fsplit-lto-unit        Enables splitting of the LTO unit.
-      -fstandalone-debug      Emit full debug info for all types used by the program -fwhole-program-vtables Enables whole-program vtable optimization.
+      -fstandalone-debug      Emit full debug info for all types used by the program -fsyntax-only           Run the preprocessor, parser and semantic analysis stages -fwhole-program-vtables Enables whole-program vtable optimization.
 Requires -flto -gcodeview-ghash        Emit type record hashes in a .debug$H section -gcodeview              Generate CodeView debug information